Misterton & West Stockwith village news

 Saturday 12 October

 Big band Room 21 in concert, Misterton Parish Church, 3.00pm.
-Tickets on sale from1 August
+Tickets now on sale: call 891376 to book.
+Pre-booked tickets have reserved seats in the front rows

 WEST STOCKWITH NEWS